How to. . .

 - Maintain a grade point average of 2.00 or better in the program of study, and

 - Download an Application for Graduation, then submit to the Records Office.
-Refer to your Student Handbook or Registration Information Booklet for the deadlines to apply for graduation.
+Refer to your Student Handbook for the deadlines to apply for graduation.

 Students are responsible for monitoring their program progress toward graduation.
 The college catalog of record for graduation evaluation will be the current catalog.
-In the case of students transferring into Isothermal Community College, at least half of the credits required for graduation must be earned at Isothermal Community College.
+In the case of students transferring into Isothermal Community College, at least one quarter of the credits required for graduation must be earned at Isothermal Community College.